brandonbloom/fipp/doc/primitives.md

 ## [:pass "..."]

-Passthrough nodes are *not* measured and printed verbaitm.
+Passthrough nodes are printed verbaitm, but *not* measured.

 Use Passthrough nodes for zero-width control sequences, such as ANSI escape sequences for colors.